sami-laine/statemachine/README.md

 State machine is expecting initial state (`initial_state`) to be defined.
 State machine predefines an initial state but it can be replaced with user defined State.

-`ConfigurationError` is raised if state machine detects that `initial_state` is not connected to any other state.
+`ConfigurationError` is raised if state machine detects that `initial_state` is no transitions to any other state.
 This is likely a configuration error.

-Initial state can be set by assigning a State to `initial_state`.
+Initial state can be set by assigning a `State` instance to `initial_state`.

 ```Python
 from statemachine import StateMachine, State